aosabook/500lines/objmodel/chapter.md

 This is a common problem when optimizing dynamic languages.
 It is often not possible to find optimizations that are faster or use less memory in all cases.
-In practice, optimizations are made that apply to how the language is *typically* used, while potentially making behaviour worse for programs that use extremely dynamic features.
+In practice, the optimizations chosen apply to how the language is *typically* used, while potentially making behaviour worse for programs that use extremely dynamic features.